WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 9. Create Chapter folders – one for each chapter in the book.
 To create a new chapter folder:

-    * In the Bible book folder, tap the **Plus icon**.
+    a) In the Bible book folder, tap the **Plus icon**.

-    *	Tap **Create Folder** in the menu.
+    b)	Tap **Create Folder** in the menu.

-    * Tap in the ‘Name’ field and enter the chapter number as 2 digits, with a leading zero for single-digit numbers.
+    c) Tap in the ‘Name’ field and enter the chapter number as 2 digits, with a leading zero for single-digit numbers.

-    * Tap the blue **Create Folder** button.
+    d) Tap the blue **Create Folder** button.
 The new folder is created and opened.

-    * To return to the book folder to create another chapter folder, tap the book name in the top breadcrumbs.
+    e) To return to the book folder to create another chapter folder, tap the book name in the top breadcrumbs.

-    * Repeat steps a) through e) to create a folder for each chapter.
+    ``*`` Repeat steps a) through e) to create a folder for each chapter.

 .. list-table:: **Global Standard Nomenclature for Books in the Bible**
    :widths: 30 30 30 30 30 30 30